MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 # Deploy a Flask or FastPI web app on Azure App Service

-This tutorial shows you how to deploy a Python Python [Flask][5] or [FastAPI][6] web app to [Azure App Service][1] using the [Web App for Containers][2] feature.
+This tutorial shows you how to deploy a Python [Flask][5] or [FastAPI][6] web app to [Azure App Service][1] using the [Web App for Containers][2] feature.
 Web App for Containers provides an easy on-ramp for developers to take advantage of the fully managed Azure App Service platform, but who also want a single deployable artifact containing an app and all of its dependencies.
 For more information about using containers in Azure, see [Comparing Azure container options][3].

 In this tutorial, you use the Azure CLI to build and create a Docker image in Azure and deploy it to Azure App Service.
-For an example of building and creating a Docker image to run on Azure Container Apps, see [Deploy a Python web app on Azure Container Apps][4].
+For an example of building and creating a Docker image to run on Azure Container Apps, see [Deploy a Flask or FastPI web app on Azure Container Apps][4].

-In this tutorial, you use the [Docker CLI][7] and the [Azure CLI][8] to create a Docker image and deploy it to Azure Container Apps.
-You can also deploy with [Visual Studio Code][9] and the [Azure Tools Extension][10].
+In this tutorial, you use the [Docker CLI][7] and the [Azure CLI][8] to create a Docker image and deploy it to Azure App Service.
+You can also deploy with [Visual Studio Code][9] with the [Azure Tools Extension][10] installed.

 > [!NOTE]
 > This tutorial shows creating a Docker image that can then be run on App Service.
 This is not required to use App Service.
 You can deploy code directly from a local workspace to App Service without creating a Docker image.
 For an example, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service][4].